-It is very very hard to understand certain aspects of A Course in Miracles from the perspective of physicality.
-For example, we tend to hear “I am not a body/I am free” (W-pI.199) from the perspective of our bodies: our eyes read the words, our brains translate them into meaning and then decide what to do with the information.
-It’s all wrapped up in the very idea it denies.
+This can be a challenging concept to understand.
+For example, we tend to hear “I am not a body/I am free” (W-pI.199) from the perspective of our bodies: our eyes read the words, our brains translate them into meaning and then decide how to behave in the world given that information.
+The lesson appears wrapped up in the very form it denies.

-I think denial shows up on a sort of spectrum.
+Denial shows up on a sort of spectrum.
 At one extreme, we say to people who are sick or suffering, “well, you’re not a body,” with a sort of implicit “shake it off.”
 There’s an unfortunate amount of that in the ACIM community.
 I don’t think the ones doing it are bad people.
 They aren’t trying to be hurtful.
 But still.

 At the other end of the spectrum, we keep our denial to ourselves.
-We “pretend” that we believe we’re not bodies, but never actually look in a sustained and nonjudgmental way at the pretense, and so the lie just hums along below the surface.
+We “pretend” that we believe we’re not bodies, but never actually look in a sustained and nonjudgmental way at the pretense, and so the lie hums along just below the surface.

-Most of us move around the spectrum.
+Most of us move around this spectrum.
 It doesn’t really matter where we are on it – the effect is the same.
 We don’t learn the lesson that is offered.
 But the way off this spectrum (and into a space of learning) is simply to acknowledge the truth of our self-deceit: “I understand this concept intellectually but I don’t know how to live it.
 It isn’t my experience of reality.
 It’s just words.”

 What I am trying to say – because it is very much what Jesus is saying implicitly throughout A Course in Miracles – is that it is okay that it’s just words.
 It’s okay that we don’t get it.
 In fact, it is more than okay.
 It is the whole point.
 If we could learn all this stuff in the blink of an eye without a lot of work, then there wouldn’t be any need for A Course in Miracles.
-Keep in mind that we’ve had Jesus and Buddha for two thousand and twenty-five hundred years respectively and we’re still lost.
+After all, we’ve had Jesus and Buddha for two thousand and twenty-five hundred years respectively and we’re still lost.
 We’re still confused.
 There is no shame in it.
 On the contrary, there is a lot of potential.

 So it’s good to be honest about that.
-Honesty is a sort of space in which our right minds can function: sending a few shoots of clarity and right-thinking into the mix that will hopefull take root and blossom into real insight.
+Honesty is a sort of space in which our right minds can function: sending a few shoots of clarity and right-thinking into the mix that will hopefully take root and blossom into real insight.
 The Holy Spirit is not much help when we are satisfied with our progress and full of self-righteousness.
 Why pretend otherwise?

 A few years ago I was invited to a spiritual get-together in a neighboring state.
 The friend who invited me mentioned that one of the individuals organizing the event (an elder in that particular community) was into A Course in Miracles and was really looking forward to talking with me.